-Stop the Mandate Rally held at Lake Regional Hospital
+Stop the Mandate rally held at Lake Regional Hospital

 One LRHS employee, who wished to remain anonymous, said, ‘I have dedicated almost 20 years to this hospital.
 I love this hospital.
 I do not want to lose my job over this mandate.
 My co-workers and I have worried, lost sleep, and shed a lot of tears.
 It is heartbreaking.
 If we lose too many employees the hospital will not survive.
 I pray this mandate will be struck down.”

-According to LRHS Vice President of Public Relations and Marketing, Jennifer Bethuren, “The hospital has developed a contingency plan to continue patient care,” in the event of a mass firing.
+According to LRHS Vice President of Public Relations and Marketing Jennifer Bethurem, “The hospital has developed a contingency plan to continue patient care” in the event of a mass firing.

 Is the Mandate Legal?